christopherkarger/codingSnips-FE/README.md

 [Demo](https://coding-snips.herokuapp.com)

-<p>A Web App to save code snippets or whatever you want in collections.</p>
+<p>A web app to save code snippets or whatever you want in collections.</p>

 <h4>Technology used</h4>